quackle/quackle/README.md

 Building Quackle:
 -----------------
-Quackle is built and tested with the latest release of Qt 4.8.
-It does not presently build against Qt 5.
+Quackle is built and tested with the latest release of Qt 5.5.
 See README.MacOS and README.Windows for platform-specific instructions.
 Generally:

 Clone the repo or download the tarball and untar.
 Use qmake to build quackle.pro and quackleio/quackleio.pro: